yairEO/tagify/README.md

 console.log( tagify.value )
 // [{"value":"tag1"}, {"value":"tag2"}, ...]

+// the original input's value is a String of Array items console.log( input.value )
+// "["tag1", "tag2", ...]"
 ```

 If the Tags were added with custom properties, the *value* output might look something like this: